antirez/freakwan/README.md

 Where the first part is `#<keyname>`, and the rest of the message is the normal message, nick and text, or media type, as normally displayed.

-Similarly if the same key is shared among a group of users, the effect will be to participate into a group chat.
+Similarly, if the same key is shared among a group of users, the effect will be to participate into a group chat.

 Keys must be shared using a protected channel: either via messaging systems like Whatsapp or Signal, or face to face with the interested users.
-Optionally the system may decide to encrypt local keys using a passphrase, so that keys can't be extracted from the device when it is non operational.
+Optionally the system may decide to encrypt local keys using a passphrase, so that keys can't be extracted from the device when it is non-operational.

 ## Encrypted packets and algorithm